When customers receive a survey by email, what’s the first thing they notice?

 It’s no secret long subject lines are truncated on mobile screens.
 But how long should the subject line then be?
 According to data, around 6 to 10 words will offer the most optimal open rate – 21%.
 In terms of characters, that’d be around 50 characters, give or take a few.

-A good example of this would be using “[first name], how well did Retently support team do?” instead of “Hello [first name], how would you rate your satisfaction with our customer support team?”.
+A good example of this would be using “[first name], how well did the Retently support team do?” instead of “Hello [first name], how would you rate your satisfaction with our customer support team?”.

 5. Address customers in their native language